-This is the final part of the blackletter trilogy (out of print; PDF only).
+This is the final part of the blackletter trilogy.
+Out-of-print; a PDF is available.

 by Nicolete Gray.
 Motif 5 (1960) expanded reprint edited by Paul Shaw.
 Seattle and New York: Legacy of Letters, 1997.
 14 pp. plus a center gatefold and cover gatefold; 11 images (B&W); paperback 6 × 9 inches; set in Sabon; designed by Paul Shaw.

 An updated reprint of Nicolete Gray’s seminal article on 15th c. sans serif lettering published as a promotional vehicle for The Florentine Set of typefaces.

 Essay by Georgiana Greenwood.
 Edited by Paul Shaw.
 32 pages; 32 illustrations (B&W); set in Schneidler Medieval; designed by Paul Shaw.

 This issue of Alphabet is a sampler of work from F.H.E.
 Schneidler’s rare four-volume portfolio Der Wassermann.

 by Gerrit Noordzij, edited by Paul Shaw.
 32 pages; 51 illustrations (B&W).
 Also contains an interview with Hermann Zapf by Katharina Pieper; set in Sudum and Tret; designed by Gerrit Noordzij.